 - 60 grams / ⅓ cup superfine/caster sugar

-- 70 grams / 5 tablespoons lemon juice fresh (2 lemons)
+- 70 grams / 5 tablespoons lemon juice fresh (2 medium lemons)

 Instructions

-- Pour the cream and sugar into a medium saucepan and heat on medium, stirring to dissolve the sugar.
+- Pour the cream and sugar into a medium saucepan on low heat, stirring to dissolve the sugar.

-- Continue cooking until the sugar has dissolved and the color has deepened slightly, approximately 5 minutes, ensuring the cream doesn't boil over.
+- Continue cooking until the sugar has dissolved and it is bubbling at the edges of the saucepan, (ensuring the cream doesn't boil over), approximately 5 minutes.

 - Remove from heat and pour in the lemon juice, stir to combine.